microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/externalconnectors-externalitem-addactivities.md

 ## Response

-If successful, this action returns a `200 OK` response code and a [microsoft.graph.externalConnectors.externalActivityResult](../resources/externalconnectors-externalactivityresult.md) collection in the response body.
+If successful, this action returns a `200 OK` response code and a collection of [externalConnectors.externalActivityResult](../resources/externalconnectors-externalactivityresult.md) objects in the response body.

 ## Examples